 View more guides at Linux Wiki Guides

-The Lenovo Yoga 2 Pro (which is not really an IdeaPad inside) is an Ultrabook with a multi-touch 3200×1800 13.3” Pentile screen.
+The Lenovo Yoga 2 Pro (which has significant differences from other IdeaPads inside) is an Ultrabook with a multi-touch 3200×1800 13.3“ Pentile screen.
 The Yoga 2 Pro also has a special hinge that allows the screen to be rotated throughout 360 degrees, allowing the machine to be stood up on edge or used like a tablet.
 As with most Ultrabooks there is very little that can be upgraded inside - only the SSD and wireless can be upgraded.

 If you would like to edit this page please first view our Editing Guidelines.